trifork/erjang/README.md

 * In Erjang, every node runs on a single heap, and so global GC will sometimes happen.
 * On the other hand, Erjang does not copy messages between processes -- they are simply shared, so sending large messages is significantly cheaper.
 * Over all, you will loose the predictability in behavior that Erlang has with regard to GC pauses, because Erlang can GC each process individually.
 Java GC continues to improve, so this might become less of an issue over time; but it will likely never go away.
-* My current tests indicate, that you can get better throughput in Erjang than BEAM, see "this blog post":http://www.javalimit.com/2010/06/erjang-running-micro-benchmarks.html
+* My current tests indicate, that you can get better throughput in Erjang than BEAM, see [this blog post](http://www.javalimit.com/2010/06/erjang-running-micro-benchmarks.html), the graphs from google charts broke.
 * Erjang can run the "ring problem" at-par with BEAM, the Erlang virtual machine.
 If you let the JIT warm up, Erjang looks like it is faster than beam.
 * The big win is that Erjang is running on a VM that does dynamic compilation, selective inlining, and all the performance that comes from that.